imedkrisna/krisna/content/en/authors/admin/_index.md

  My name is Krisna, some calls me Imed.
 I am a lecturer at Politeknik APP Jakarta, a vocational school under Ministry of Industry.
 My research is about trade and investment policy and how it affects Indonesian firms.
 I use some structured equation such as GTAP model, but also do some empirics like gravity models.

  I am a lecturer at Politeknik APP Jakarta (full-time) and Universitas Indonesia.
 Additionally, I assume a senior fellow position at Center for Indonesian Policy Studies.
+I contributed to several projects with ADB, Prospera, and ERIA, among others.
+Please see CV or contact me for more information.